agentbreeder

 5. Your agent is live

-The endpoint URL appears in the dashboard.
+The endpoint URL appears in Studio.
 You can immediately:

 • Chat with the agent from the playground tab